aiFdn/gitwz/README.md

     GitWiz analyzes placeholders within command parameters, offering flexibility in how your custom text is incorporated.
 You can define your preferred placeholder format in the GitWiz configuration, which will be recognized and replaced in the commit message.

     **Example**:
-    If you set your `GWZ_MESSAGE_TEMPLATE_PLACEHOLDER` to a simpler form like `$m`, GitWiz will use this new placeholder in processing your commit messages.
+    If you set your `GW_MESSAGE_TEMPLATE_PLACEHOLDER` to a simpler form like `$m`, GitWiz will use this new placeholder in processing your commit messages.

 ### Enhancing Your Version Control Practices